multitude0099/Hinglish_codemixed_embeddings/README.md

 # Hinglish Codemixed Embeddings
 A repository for Hinglish code mixed language word embeddings training

+# Trained embedding
+The trained embeddings are available [here](hinglish_codemixed_embeddings_200)

 ## Data

 The dataset used for training these embeddings are as follows:
-	- Extracted one 35K line of tweets using twitter API from different regions of India available [here](<placeholder>)
+	- Extracted one 35K line of tweets using twitter API from different regions of India available.

 	- Kaggle Hindi News [original](https://www.kaggle.com/pk13055/code-mixed-hindienglish-dataset).
 It contains Hindi language dataset from multiple newspapers.
 This data is the transliterated to roman script using (indic transliterator)[https://github.com/sanskrit-coders/indic_transliteration].
 The transliterated data after combining all of the news data is available (here)[<placeholder>]